 The accounting policies applied by the Company to all financial information reported in these financial statements are consistent with the accounting policies of the previous year.
-New IFRS and their interpretations which became effective in 2011 are not relevant to the Company's activity.
+New IFRS's which became effective in 2012 did not have material impact on the financial statements.